yingxiali/feature-selection/README.md

 # feature-selection

-AnalysisCluster.R performs the benchmark study using the functions from the Functions_AnalysisCluster.R, Functions_AnalysisCluster.R for rank methods.
+AnalysisCluster.R performs the benchmark study using the function Functions_AnalysisCluster.R, Functions_AnalysisCluster.R for rank methods.

-AnalysisCluster_1.R performs the benchmark study using the functions from the Functions_AnalysisCluster_1.R, Functions_AnalysisCluster_1.R for Lasso.
+AnalysisCluster_1.R performs the benchmark study using the function Functions_AnalysisCluster_1.R, Functions_AnalysisCluster_1.R for Lasso.

-AnalysisCluster_2.R performs the benchmark study using the functions from the Functions_AnalysisCluster_2.R, Functions_AnalysisCluster_2.R for Rfe.
+AnalysisCluster_2.R performs the benchmark study using the function Functions_AnalysisCluster_2.R, Functions_AnalysisCluster_2.R for Rfe.

-AnalysisCluster__3.R performs the benchmark study using the functions from the Functions_AnalysisCluster_3.R, Functions_AnalysisCluster_3.R for GA.
+AnalysisCluster__3.R performs the benchmark study using the function Functions_AnalysisCluster_3.R, Functions_AnalysisCluster_3.R for GA.